-The process of making bread from scratch involves a lot of resistance from people.
-Hands up if the thought of baking bread scares you?
-I found the process very intimidating too till I tried my hand at it.
+The process of making bread from scratch involves a lot of resistance from people, myself included.
+I found the process of making bread very intimidating as well until till I tried my hand at it recently.

-However, this is a bit of a project and needs a basic understanding of bread baking.
-I recommend that you try this if you already have some experience baking breads and are familiar with the basics.
-If you are a beginner, try the Garlic and Basil Buns or the Pull – apart Cinnamon Rolls.
+- This multigrain bread, even though easy, is not exactly beginner friendly.
+It requires a basic understanding of bread baking and a little experience.
+If you are a beginner, try the Garlic and Basil Buns or the Pull - apart Cinnamon Rolls.

 Soaker (To be made a day in advance)